rauschma/markcheck/README.md

 ## The `marktest-data` directory

-* Search for it starts in the directory of the Markdown file, then progresses to the parent directory, etc.
+* The search for `marktest-data/` starts in the directory of the Markdown file, then progresses to the parent directory, etc.
   * Its location can also be specified in the first `config:` directive in a Markdown file.
 * To test Markdown code blocks, files are written to `marktest-data/tmp/`.
-* Therefore, `marktest-data/` is a good location of non-temporary data that code blocks should have access to, such as modules with helper functions or `node_modules` with installed npm packages.
+* Therefore, `marktest-data/` is a good location for non-temporary data that code blocks should have access to, such as:
+  * Modules with helper functions
+  * `node_modules` with installed npm packages

 ## How does Marktest know what to do with code blocks?